Perdu/ansible-pglister/README.md

 Ansible script to install [pglister](https://gitlab.com/pglister/pglister).

 Status: the script is finished, but necessary patches are still in the process of being integrated upstream.
-In the meeantime, please use:
+In the meantime, repositories are still pointing to my own forks.
+Please use:
 - `pgweb_version: 'test'`.
 - `pglister_version: 'master'`.
 - `pgarchives_version: 'master'`.